Stroke

 Other conditions we treat:

 We understand that our clients often have a range of medical conditions.
 Our therapists have a broad range of backgrounds.
 For example, following a stroke, clients may find that their chronic lower back pain is worse.
-We have specialist musculoskeletal therapists who can work alongside a Neurology Physiotherapist to get the best results.
-Here are some other conditions we treat here at Estuary Physio: https://www.estuaryphysio.com/services/back--neck-and-joint-pain
+We have specialist musculoskeletal therapists who can work alongside a Stroke Physio to get the best results.
+Find our Musculoskeletal services at: https://www.estuaryphysio.com/services/back--neck-and-joint-pain

 Young physiotherapist with elderly man exercising with band